blurrycontour/zuul-gerrit/doc/source/reference/drivers/gitlab.rst

       string the trigger is matched.  ``comment: retrigger`` will match when comments containing 'retrigger' somewhere in the comment text are added to a merge request.

+   .. attr:: ref

+      This is only used for ``gl_push`` events.
+This field is treated as a regular expression and multiple refs may be listed.
+GitLab always sends full ref name, eg. ``refs/heads/bar`` and this string is matched against the regular expression.

 Reporter Configuration
 ----------------------